amodsachintha/amodsachintha.github.io/_posts/2019-03-16-configuring-travis-ci-for-github.markdown

 ![travis.yml](/assets/travis-ci/travis.yml.PNG "Travis CI config")

+The `.yml` file contains basic configuration details for Travis.
+Let’s take a closer look at the config now.

+**language** - the base language used in the project

+**cache**   - instructs Travis to cache the given directories

+**script** - test/build commands (instructions)

+**deploy** - provides deployment information for Travis to automatically deploy the app.
+The `provider` is the service providing deployment and the `domain` is where the build will be available to the public (in case of Surge.sh). `project` is where the final build output lives.
+It will then be deployed to Surge.

+**on** - the working branch.

 Note that I’m using [Surge.sh](https://surge.sh) to deploy my static build to Surge under [amodsachintha-react-weather.surge.sh](http://amodsachintha-react-weather.surge.sh ).
 Therefore, we need to go back to Travis and set up a couple things.
 Surge will need the email address and a token to log in from the TravisCI build tool.
 To get this token, run `surge token` in the CLI and copy the output from the second line, I masked mine, but it should look something like this:

 ![Surge Token](/assets/travis-ci/surge-token.PNG "Surge token")